leahkemp/pipeline_wrapper_scripts/README.md

 # Wrapper script workflow

 The wrapper scripts `setup_pipelines.sh` and `deploy_pipelines.sh` can be used to automate the process of analysing WGS clinical data on ESR's cluster (ORAC).
 This document describes how to use these wrapper scripts.
-This workflow will take you from cloning the pipelines to where the WGS data is location, setting up a screen to run the analyses in, activating the pipeline conda environment, analysing the WGS data (running human_genomics_pipeline and vcf_annotation_pipeline), creating the final reports and moving the final output files to be uploaded into scout (and moving/backing up the whole pipeline run) to `/NGS/clinicalgenomics/GA_clinicalWGS/wellington/` on ORAC.
+This workflow will take you from cloning the pipelines to where the WGS data is location, setting up a screen to run the analyses in, activating the pipeline conda environment, analysing the WGS data (running human_genomics_pipeline and vcf_annotation_pipeline), creating the final reports and backing up the the whole pipeline run to `/NGS/clinicalgenomics/GA_clinicalWGS/wellington/` on ORAC.

 Note. sex/ancestry checks with peddy/somalier will still need to be manually undertaken